 Select firm glossy red, yellow, orange or green peppers.

-Use a good brand of canned tomatoes; I prefer the fresh flavour of Cirio chopped tomatoes.
+Use a good brand of canned tomatoes, we like the fresh flavour of Cirio chopped tomatoes.

 Tear rather than chop the basil leaves, into halves or quarters for maximum flavour, before adding them to the dish.